Become an Authorised Syndicator

 Where bloodstock is purchased from countries outside New Zealand the following criteria apply in respect of valuation and veterinary reports:

 NZTR can help you prepare your documents if needed.
 If you have any questions, please contact Head of Racing Administration, Colin Hall on 04 576 6261 or [email protected]

 Advertising your horse

 Once your application to become an authorised syndicator and your disclosure information is approved by NZTR, you can publicly advertise shares in your horse.
 NZTR can help you develop and write your first disclosure statement.
 We will then work with you to help promote your offer once your disclosure statement has been approved.
-We supply free advertising space on our Love Racing Facebook page and in the Thoroughbred Racing Monthly and NZ Horse & Pony magazine.

 We may also allow you to use the Authorised Syndicators Logo on your website and syndication offerings, once you meet and acknowledge the terms and conditions of use.

 Advertising must comply with the fair dealing provisions of the Financial Markets Conduct Act, as well as being subject to the Fair Trading Act and the Consumers’ Guarantees Act.
 Advertisements must be clear, factual and advise that the advertiser is an Authorised Syndicator.

 Forming the syndicate

 Once the syndicate is formed, the syndicator should provide NZTR with the following information: